arielkirkwood/melodic-web/docs/4.0/components/modal.md

 #### `.modal('toggle')`

-Manually toggles a modal. **Returns to the caller before the modal has actually been shown or hidden** (i.e. before the `shown.bs.modal` or `hidden.bs.modal` event occurs).
+Manually toggles a modal. **Returns to the caller before the modal has actually been shown or hidden** (i.e. before the `shown.mel.modal` or `hidden.mel.modal` event occurs).

 {% highlight js %}$('#myModal').modal('toggle'){% endhighlight %}

 #### `.modal('show')`

-Manually opens a modal. **Returns to the caller before the modal has actually been shown** (i.e. before the `shown.bs.modal` event occurs).
+Manually opens a modal. **Returns to the caller before the modal has actually been shown** (i.e. before the `shown.mel.modal` event occurs).

 {% highlight js %}$('#myModal').modal('show'){% endhighlight %}

 #### `.modal('hide')`

-Manually hides a modal. **Returns to the caller before the modal has actually been hidden** (i.e. before the `hidden.bs.modal` event occurs).
+Manually hides a modal. **Returns to the caller before the modal has actually been hidden** (i.e. before the `hidden.mel.modal` event occurs).

 {% highlight js %}$('#myModal').modal('hide'){% endhighlight %}